andrewhessler/paint-by-algo/THOUGHTS.md

 Feel like this is pretty inaccurate now since I got these systems just pulling Entities willy nilly.

 Well, I feel a bit spaghetti'd.
 Might have to think on this.

+### Embrace the Events
+I don't think everything is better, but this feels good for now and I'm going to have to rediscover some pain points.

 If the setters just emit, then it happens once, and how I have it setup with the animation it runs once until cleared, so it'll clear on the next run.
 Might just work.